Modernizing Amdahl's Law: How AI Scaling Laws Shape Computer Architecture: Supporting Examples

+Within that shared design principle, AI accelerators can still be very effective when the workload is stable and a large share of value comes from mechanisms that can be tightly customized.
+But sustained AI scaling creates a different industrial pressure.
+The frontier keeps demanding recurring efficiency gains through changing model structures, training recipes, dataflows, memory behavior, and inference-time strategies.
+For a fixed chip or cluster, the issue is therefore repeated efficiency scaling that lets the available substrate support more effective AI compute.

-However, when workload structure evolves, their relative contribution diminishes and more of their functionality is absorbed into programmable systems.
-This helps explain why AI domain-specific accelerators have not simply displaced GPUs.
-Once the workload mix described in Section~\ref{sec:evidence} shifts toward larger values of~$S$, the efficiency advantage of fixed hardware faces a rising bar while scalable work dominates the runtime budget.
-Figure~\ref{fig:phase-boundary} should therefore be read as a race, not as a winner-take-all verdict: even below the boundary, $x^{*}>0$ still implies a mixed system in which programmable compute remains essential.
+Once the workload mix described in Section~\ref{sec:evidence} shifts toward larger values of~$S$, the efficiency advantage of any fixed mechanism faces a rising bar while scalable work dominates the runtime budget.
+Figure~\ref{fig:phase-boundary} should therefore be read as a shared design constraint on heterogeneous systems: even below the boundary, $x^{*}>0$ still implies a mixed system in which programmable compute remains essential.
+That is why successful AI accelerators are not remaining rigidly fixed-function: like GPUs, they are moving toward shared tensor, memory, and software abstractions that can absorb continuing workload change.